UNSWiGEM/Team_Rice_Software/INSTALL.md

 ## Downloading our software

-The latest version can be either downloaded as a release, or you can run:
+The latest version can be either downloaded as the judging release, or you can run:

 ```
 $ git clone https://github.com/igemsoftware2019/Team_Rice_Software.git